Battle of Santolo

-The Battle of Santolo was a decisive battle between the newly declared Kano Sultanate and the Animist Hausa Kingdom of Santolo, it was the first recorded Islamic Jihad waged and fought in Sudanic Africa.
+The Battle of Santolo was a decisive battle between the newly declared Kano Sultanate and the Animist Hausa Kingdom of Santolo, it was the first recorded Islamic jihad waged and fought in Sudanic Africa.

 Background

-In the 14th century, Islamic influence from the Mali empire had crept into Hausa land.
+In the 14th century, Islamic influence from the Mali empire had crept into Hausaland.
 In 1349, the King of Kano Ali Yaji I dissolved the cult of Tsumbubura, the powerful theocratic cult of the Hausa Animist religion, this sparked a wave of rebellion throughout the kingdom.
 At some point afterwards, the remnant of the high priests of the cult converged on Santolo, an important seat of Hausa Animism.
 Invigorated by religious zeal, the new 'Sultan', with the support of Wangara Muslims, descended on Santolo where the battle was fought.